nanogiants/nanogiants-docs/docs/development.md

 | Description | The description of the pull request | Describe what the PR does in a more detailed manner | Hold relevant information (i.e. what was tested, Definition of Done, link to Jira issue, ... ) | -                             |

 ### Basic configuration
 Here are many options available.
-See [best practises](#best-practises-by-nanogiants-teams) to got some ideas what you may configure.
+See [best practises](#best-practises-by-nanogiants-teams) to get some ideas what you may configure.
 There is only one thing every team has to adhere to and this is the reviewers section.
 Every pull request has to be reviewed by at least one other person to ensure quality of code.
-Therefore suggest at least onw reviewer.
+Therefore suggest at least one reviewer.
 Also every repository has to be configured in a way that merging is blocked (even for administrators) when there were no reviews.

 ### Configuration of bots / checks